okawo80085/blender_data_gather/README.md

 ## usage
 press space and search for `data grabber`, press enter

-it will look like blender crashed, but it didn't, i recommend you open the blender console to see the progress
+it will look like blender crashed, but it didn't, i recommend you open the console before you start it to see the progress

 ## what it will do